Finding the right courses to learn massage can be daunting.

 - Systemic Anatomy & Physiology – in this module, you will develop an understanding of the physiological capabilities of the body systems, as well as an appreciation of the organisation and anatomical structures of the human body

 - Musculoskeletal Pathology – you will achieve a comprehensive understanding of common injuries and conditions, plus the role massage plays to support the healing process

 Our online course allows you to study the theoretical health science components of the Certificate IV massage course from the comfort of your own home.

 Forget catching trains and buses into campus – you will learn classroom skills from your own personal computer.
 On site classes are required for “hands on” experience, but otherwise you’re only expected on campus for assessment periods.

 The best way to find the right course is to dive in and try some intro courses!

-Getting started with a casual weekend intro course or learning theoretical massage online can be the stepping stone you to enter the massage industry.
+Getting started with a casual weekend intro course can be the stepping stone you to enter the massage industry.

 Our Introduction to Massage Therapy course acts as a taste test of professional massage, plus aims to provide you with the basic skills required for massage.
 These basic skills can help prepare you for more intensive courses like our Certificate IV in Massage Therapy.